Are you destined to become a radio host? Just before you say no or yes:

 To become a master at radio presenting, you start as an outsider looking in.
 If you focus on performing like the top talent from the first day, you might develop feelings of anxiety and doubts.
 And never imagine yourself at the same level.

-Through learning and practice, some for many years, they developed an intuitive feel for making great shows.
+Through learning and practice spanning many years, the expert hosts honed their skills and developed an intuitive feel for making great shows.

 You go through the same process if you’re learning to paint, act, etc.

-So don’t give up yet.
-Don’t compare yourself to the accomplished presenters, yet.
+So, don’t give up yet.
+Don’t compare yourself to the accomplished presenters.
 They have put in more work than you.
-It’s all in the effort, and with the passage of time.
+It’s all in the effort and the passage of time.

 2. Become a knowledgeable person